vedantm8/python-fns/README.md

 - Verified via `fn-verify-all`
 - Can be pushed to DockerHub and redeployed anywhere

+## Prerequisites
+- Docker installed and running
+- **Tested Environment:** Currently tested only on Linux LXC (Proxmox).
+Other environments (native Linux, macOS, Windows) have not yet been verified.

 ## Getting Started

 ### Pull the image